Husbandry Manual for Asian Lorisines

 In cases of quarreling, frightened animals

-go down and try to hide; shelters protecting the refugee against sight
+go down and try to hide; shelters protecting the refugee against

 from above can diminish social stress.
-Such hideaways ought to have a second
+Such hideaways ought to

 exit allowing escape from aggressive conspecifics.